 This Commissioner’s Policy Statement is issued under the authority of the Commissioner and should be read together with the ACNC Policy Framework, which sets out the scope, context and definitions common to our policies.

-- This Commissioner's Policy Statement sets out the obligation of charities to notify the ACNC of certain matters, in particular certain changes to the charity’s details or matters that may affect its entitlement to registration under the ACNC Act.
+This Commissioner's Policy Statement sets out charities’ obligation to notify the ACNC of certain matters, including changes to their details or matters that may affect their entitlement to registration under the ACNC Act.

 Duty to notify

-- Under section 65-5 of the ACNC Act, charities must notify the Commissioner in the approved form of changes to:
+- Under section 65-5 of the Australian Charities and Not-for-profits Commission Act 2012 (Cth) (ACNC Act), a charity must notify the Commissioner in the approved form of changes to:

 - its governing rules.

-- The timeframe within which a registered charity must notify the ACNC of certain matters varies depend on its size: small, medium or large.
+- The timeframe within which a registered charity must notify the ACNC of certain matters varies depending on its size: small, medium or large.
 The charity’s size is based on its revenue for the reporting period (section 205-25 of the ACNC Act).
-Where a charity is required to notify the ACNC of the changes set out in paragraph 3, medium and large charities must notify the ACNC of these changes as soon as practicable and no later than 28 days after they first become aware of those changes.
-Small charities must notify the ACNC of these changes as soon as practicable and no later than 60 days after they first become aware of those changes.
+Where a charity is required to notify the ACNC of the changes set out in paragraph 1, medium and large charities must do so within 28 days.
+Small charities must notify the ACNC within 60 days.

-- Charities must also notify the ACNC if the charity has contravened a provision of the ACNC Act or not complied with a governance standard in the ACNC Regulation 2013, where the contravention or non-compliance is significant and has resulted in the charity no longer being entitled to registration as a type or subtype of entity under the ACNC Act.
+- A charity must also notify the ACNC if it has contravened a provision of the ACNC Act or not complied with the governance or external conduct standards if the contravention or non-compliance is significant and may impact its registration entitlement.

 - In determining the significance of a contravention or non-compliance, the charity should consider: